Ironam1/liri-node-app/README.md

 Not an excuse, but i was on vacation last week and got a late start on this assignment.
 I have included screenshots of the working command prompts with their outcomes.
 They are titled appropriately.
 I was lead developer.

+I fixed the number of concert dates that appear and i also fixed the data being sent to the log.txt file.
+I did this after the assignment was due but it was bugging me.